ualib/agda-algebras/algebras.lagda.rst

 Basic facts
 ------------

 We conclude this chapter with a list of basic facts (as well as proofs, in some cases).
 These results are classical, straightforward consequences of the definitions above.
-We will need them below and when we cite them later, we will refer to them as, e.g, :numref:`Obs %s <obs 1>`, :numref:`Obs %s <obs 2>`, etc.
+We will need them below and when we cite them later, we will refer to them as, e.g, :numref:`Obs %s <obs 1>`, :numref:`Obs %s <obs 2>`, etc.  As mentioned above, we use the acronym :term:`UAFST` to cite the book :cite:`Bergman:2012`.

 Throughout this section,

   :math:`𝑨 = ⟨A, F^𝑨⟩, \ 𝑩 = ⟨B, F^𝑩⟩, \ 𝑪 = ⟨C, F^𝑪⟩\ ` are algebras in the same signature :math:`σ = (F, ρ)`.

-.. (cf. :cite:`Bergman:2012` Thm.
-1.14).

-.. in :numref:`subuniverse-and-subalgebra`

 We start with the simple observation that composing homomorphisms gives a homomorphism.